Volunteers Needed - the WPS SSI FreshWater Catalogue project

 |Location||All over the island!|

-The Water Preservation Society(WPS) Salt Spring Island's FreshWater Catalogue (SSIFWC) is now in its second year, and growing!
+The Water Preservation Society(WPS) Salt Spring Island's FreshWater Catalogue (SSIFWC) is now well into its second year, and has grown.
 And we need more volunteers to help!

 Our volunteer driven SSIFWC project is all about the island’s surface freshwater.
 The FreshWater Catalogue's projects inventorization work in the field provides base data to inform improved surface water and groundwater (aquifer) models, to support freshwater habitat conservation/protection efforts, with education and local and active island watershed communities development as important spin-offs.
-Similar local area “watershed stewardship" activities are taking place across Canada, want to be involved in our islands freshwater, read on!
+Similar local area “watershed stewardship" activities are taking place across Canada, want to be involved in Our Island's volunteer freshwater citizen science, read on!